wpendl99/.github/profile/webFrameworks/react/reactivity.md

 When you are done submit your CodePen URL, along with a description of something you found interesting, to the Canvas assignment.

-Don't forget to update your GitHub startup repository README.md with all of the things you learned and want to remember.
+Don't forget to update your GitHub start up repository README.md with all of the things you learned and want to remember.